ministryofjustice/money-to-prisoners-api/Cashbook-transactions-API-design.md

 ## /transactions/actions/lock/  -- POST

 Locks some transactions.
-There's no way to specify which transactions have to be locked as the user doesn't care which one they lock.

 No data has to be specified.

+*Note:*

+- There's no way to specify which transactions have to be locked as the user doesn't care which one they lock
+- There's no way to filter out transactions by prisons as this is not necessary at the moment

 ### Params